-Learning outcomes number 3 (able to present information on the company's product cost as a material for making decisions in establishing managerial policies), and 10 (able to implementing information technology in a routine accounting process and contingent) are at quadrant A. The learning outcomes are considered very important by the industries, but students have not implemented it in accordance with industries expectations.
-These have caused industrial dissatisfaction.
+Learning outcomes number 3 (able to present information on the company's product cost as a material for making decisions in establishing managerial policies), and 10 (able to implementing information technology in a routine accounting

 Learning outcomes number 1 (able to present financial statements consisting by applying generally accepted accounting standards and principles), and 8 (able to design and implement an accounting information system in the completion of accounting work) are at quadrant B. The learning outcomes are considered very important by the industries, and students have implemented it in accordance with industries expectations.
 This raises industrial satisfaction.